Andonome/lk/system/partitions.md

 > d

-Then make a new filesystem of the desired type with:
+Then make a new fileSystem of the desired type with:

 > n